rhemon/blog/_posts/01-project/2016-11-29-02-Launched-My-First-App.md

 Through this project I gained more experience with data storage, creating custom view and  managing fragments.

 The code is available <a href="http://github.com/rhemon/aggregatesieveanalysis"> here </a>.
 The app can be downloaded from <a href="https://play.google.com/store/apps/details?id=io.github.rhemon.aggregatesieveanalysis"> here</a>.
-You can also have a view the project on my <a href="http://rhemon.github.io/portfolio/">portfolio</a>.
+You can also take a look at the project on my <a href="http://rhemon.github.io/portfolio/">portfolio</a>.